PedroAVJ/fotogenio/README.md

 # TODO

-- Finish migration from vercel blob to uploadthing
 - Create development database and create seed script
 - Change example photos for user uploads so it makes more sense
 - Don't upload user images, since we only need the zip file